OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 #### Use the built-in Visual Studio debugger to debug on the desktop

 1. Set breakpoints, as needed, in the source JavaScript or TypeScript files.
 You can do this either before or after you start the add-in as described in the earlier section [Start the add-in project](#start-the-add-in-project).
-If setting a breakpoint causes the IIS server to shut down, restart debugging after you have set your breakpoints.
+If setting a breakpoint causes the Internet Information Services (IIS) server to shut down, restart debugging after you have set your breakpoints.

 1. When the add-in is running, use the add-in's UI to run the code that contains your breakpoints.